-Despite at first being marketed as the Xbox Series X’s launch title, the game was unexpectedly delayed until late 2021.
-Of course, this has left fans wondering what changes 343 Industries are making to the game during this extra development time.
+Despite initially being marketed as an Xbox Series X launch title, Halo Infinite was delayed until late 2021.
+This has left fans wondering what changes 343 Industries are making to the game during this extra development time.
 The delay was to add more polish to the final product after reception to early footage received mixed responses from fans and critics alike.

 - Halo Infinite release date